 This is just a quick glimpse into a few of the JAMS interfaces.
 Let's dig deeper to see how we can help address your centralized job management needs.

-Figure 2 - JAMS Main Interface, Monitor View and Flowchart
+Figure 2 - JAMS Monitor View and Workflow Editor

 JAMS Job Monitoring

-Beyond the detailed listing of your JAMS jobs as shown above in Figure 2, you can also visualize the status of your jobs in a Gantt Chart view.
-Being able to visualize jobs, their dependencies and status is valuable.
-In this interface you have the ability to zoom in and out as well as right-click on a job to cancel, restart or re-schedule it.
+Beyond the detailed listing of your JAMS jobs as shown above in Figure 2, you can also visualize the status of your jobs in a Monitor view.
+Being able to visualize jobs and current status is valuable.
+In this interface you have the ability to drill into multi-step Workflow and Sequence Jobs as well as right-click on a job to view log details, cancel, restart or re-schedule it.
 With that type of functionality, it takes this interface from an attractive report to a productivity booster.

-Figure 3 - JAMS Gantt Chart of Current Jobs
+Figure 3 - JAMS Monitor View of Current Jobs